 WHAT IS RESISTANCE

 Resistance is the power that constantly conspires against creative endeavor.
 Pressfield views resistance as a force of nature, as universal as gravity.
 It is ever-present, ever-negative, ever-changing, lethal, devilish and intelligent.
 It does not discriminate and preys on everyone.
 It never goes away.
-And to be successful any creative endeavor must find a method to conquer it or likely fail.
+And to be successful any creative endeavor must find a method to conquer it or fail.
 Resistance tries not just to hinder us.
 It tries to kill us.
 The battle against it is constant.
 Every morning the monster must be slayed yet again.
 And while there is no magic elixir, over time, and after doing it enough, our growing confidence tells us that it is possible to defeat it one more time.

 TYPES OF RESISTANCE